Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Towards a Stronger Theorem

 for all $p \in \{ \psi, \phi \}$.
 Then

-where the first line again follows from the definition of $\omega$ \eqref{eq:q}, the second from (\ref{eq:nuzer}), the third from \eqref{eq:pr1}, the fourth from the definition of trace distance, and the final line from (\ref{eq:tradis}) and the fact that the cardinality of the set of preparations is $|P| = 2$. \end{proof}
+where the first line again follows from the definition of $\omega$ [Eq.~\eqref{eq:q}], the second from Eq.~(\ref{eq:nuzer}), the third from Eq.~\eqref{eq:pr1}, the fourth from the definition of trace distance, and the final line from Eq.~(\ref{eq:tradis}) and the fact that the cardinality of the set of preparations is $|P| = 2$. \end{proof}